Bull In a China Shop: Idiom Meaning, Origin, and Examples

-Anyway, this expression is at least over 200 years old.
-The earliest I could find it in print is from a book called Ashburner’s New Vocal and Poetic Repository; a Collection of Favourite Songs and Poetic Fugitive Pieces, printed by George Ashburner in 1807.
-The phrase is listed as the title of a poem (or song?) on page 161:
+It’s possible that the phrase a ‘bull in a china shop’ originated from the idea that bulls are clumsy animals.
+But are they really?
+Before we get to that, let’s briefly go over this expression’s age.
+The earliest printed reference I could find is in a book titled Ashburner’s New Vocal and Poetic Repository; a Collection of Favourite Songs and Poetic Fugitive Pieces, published by George Ashburner in 1807.
+The phrase is listed within as a title to a poem (or song?) on page 161:

 “A Bull In A China Shop